-I see many new families in the hospital, as a staff Lactation Consultant, and in their homes, with my private practice, and I hear many similar questions.
+I see many new families in the hospital, breastfeeding clinic, and in their homes with my private practice, and I hear many common questions.
 One of the recurring themes comes across in statements like “my baby can’t be getting very much” or “my baby is feeding so frequently, I must not have milk.
 This cannot be normal!”
 There are many charts on the Internet that show an illustration of the size of a newborn’s stomach, I felt putting these illustrations into real world sizes we can see would be helpful.

 They often cluster feeds together; this means your precious little one may breastfeed for 45 minutes then fall asleep, then wake 30 minutes later and feed for another 30 minutes, and fall asleep.
 The next feed may happen 2 hours later, then 3 hours after that, then an hour later… I’m sure you get the idea; there is no set schedule.
 This is the best way to establish a healthy milk supply and to allow baby to control when they eat and how much.
 You can not breastfeed your baby too much, but you can breastfeed them too little.